 4. “Writing is such a struggle for you.
 I think you should focus on other areas that come more naturally.”

-Your intentions are good: You want to save your child frustration and channel his efforts into areas where he can succeed more easily.
-But what he may hear is that you don’t think he’s that smart.
+Your intentions are good: You want to save your child frustration and help channel efforts into areas where success will come more easily.
+But what your child may hear is that you don’t think they’re that smart.

 5. “If you keep coming home with unfinished schoolwork to do, you can’t hang out with your friends after school.”

 It’s likely that your child really can’t work any faster.
-This kind of remark may make him feel like nothing he does is good enough.
-Kids who feel inadequate start avoiding tasks, don’t want to take risks and may act out or rebel because they’re angry.
+This kind of remark may make kids feel like nothing they do is good enough.
+Kids who feel inadequate start avoiding tasks, don’t want to take risks, and may act out or rebel because they’re angry.

 If the completed work is correct, focus on the quality.
 You might say, “You did a good job.
 It looks like you ran out of time.
 I’ll call the teacher to ask about adjusting the workload.”
 Or, if your child is ready to self-advocate, suggest that you meet with the teacher together.